-Delta Air Lines requests dismissal of lawsuit regarding airport usage in Cuba
+Delta Air Lines requests dismissal of lawsuit regarding use of the airport in Cuba

 Delta Air Lines was sued under Title III of the Helms-Burton Act for operating at José Martí Airport in Havana, following the precedent set by American Airlines.